SVGFusion: A VAE-Diffusion Transformer for Vector Graphic Generation: Related Work

 \subsection{Vector Graphics Generation}

-Scalable Vector Graphics (SVGs) are widely used in design due to their key advantages, including geometric manipulability, resolution independence, and compact file sizes.
-One approach to SVG generation involves training neural networks to output predefined SVG commands and attributes~\cite{sketchrnn_david_2018, svgvae_lopes_2019, deepsvg_carlier_2020, im2vec_reddy_2021, iconshop_wu_2023, strokenuwa_tang_2024}.
-These networks typically use architectures like RNNs~\cite{sketchrnn_david_2018, im2vec_reddy_2021}, VAEs~\cite{svgvae_lopes_2019}, and Transformers~\cite{deepsvg_carlier_2020, iconshop_wu_2023, strokenuwa_tang_2024}.
-However, their ability to generate intricate and diverse vector graphics is constrained by the lack of large-scale datasets for training.
+Scalable Vector Graphics (SVGs) are widely used in design due to their geometric manipulability, resolution independence, and compactness.
+Early SVG generation methods train neural networks to output predefined SVG commands and attributes~\cite{sketchrnn_david_2018, svgvae_lopes_2019, deepsvg_carlier_2020, im2vec_reddy_2021, iconshop_wu_2023, strokenuwa_tang_2024} using RNNs, VAEs, or Transformers.
+However, their capability to model complex and diverse vector graphics is limited by the scarcity of large-scale training data.

-Unlike raster image generation, which benefits from large-scale datasets like ImageNet~\cite{imagenet_deng_2009}, the vector graphics domain has limited publicly available datasets, most of which focus on narrow domains such as monochrome icons~\cite{figr8_clouatre_2019}, emojis~\cite{notoemoji_google_2022}, and fonts~\cite{deepvecfont_wang_2021}.
-As an alternative to directly training an SVG generation network, optimization-based approaches have been explored, where vector parameters are iteratively refined to match a target image during inference.
+Compared with raster image generation, which benefits from datasets like ImageNet~\cite{imagenet_deng_2009}, available vector datasets remain narrow in domain—primarily icons~\cite{figr8_clouatre_2019}, emojis~\cite{notoemoji_google_2022}, and fonts~\cite{deepvecfont_wang_2021}.
+As an alternative to direct SVG generation, optimization-based methods iteratively refine vector parameters to match a target image.